 How can “plastic”- perceived early on as the same “cheap” stuff used to make kids toys—be acceptable for construction?

 Perhaps this initial concern was understandable, given the limited use of rudimentary plastics half a century ago.
 But, things have changed, thanks to advances in materials engineering.
-Once the technology is better understood, the material-oriented competetive claims begin to blur.
+Once the technology is better understood, the material-oriented competitive claims begin to blur.

 While some of the old misconceptions may still ring true to some people, today’s vinyl, highly engineered specifically for construction applications, is as different from early “toy” plastic as stainless steel is from cast iron.